Kugelschieber/asl/README.md

 * full replacement of SQF
 * compatible with Arma wiki and commands

-The compiler is written in Go and implemented as a simple recursive decent parser and uses concurrency to compile multiple files at once, which makes it really fast.

 ## Usage

 ASL is a command line tool.
-After you have downloaded it, execute it using the terminal/"cmd" by navigating to the binary or setting PATH variable and executing the following statement:
+After you have downloaded it, navigation to the binary and execute it:

 ```
 asl [-v|-r|-pretty|--help] <input directory> <output directory>